Hearty Tomato Basil Soup

 Nothing says home like a warm bowl of creamy tomato soup topped with cheddar cheese on a cold winter day.
 The canned stuff is woven into the fabric of American childhood, alongside the melty grilled cheese sandwich to dunk into it.
-This delicious tomato basil soup recipe harkens back to those days while also satisfying your adult taste buds and offering fresher, healthier ingredients, and none of the added sugar.
+This delicious tomato basil soup recipe harkens back to those days while also satisfying your adult taste buds and offering fresh ingredients and no added sugar.

 Tomato paste specifically concentrates the umami flavor, making it a vital component in the best homemade tomato soups and sauces.
 Mushrooms are also a source of natural umami, which is why we don’t just use any old chicken broth in this tomato soup recipe.
 We’re including rich Kettle and Fire chicken and mushroom bone broth to elevate our soup from good to great.